ashishrana160796/prototyping-self-driving-agents/README.md

 This github repository contains implementations of _liveProject: Prototyping self-driving agents with OpenAI with Reinforcement Learning (RL)_ for reference purposes.
 This repository includes two different types of implementations.
 First, containing agent implementations from scratch and second approach uses `stable-baselines` or `rl-agents` like packages to directly import algorithms for fast prototyping to evaluate the performance of the models.

 In this liveProject we explore the tools, techniques and methodologies used by AI researchers to quantify the performance of an agent in a given environment to achieve a given task.
 The use-case that we explore is navigating and performing different tasks across multiple driving environments.
-We explore different basic and abstract driving environments for prototyping some RL algorithm implementations in this beginner friendly `up-for-grabs` liveProject.
+We explore different basic and abstract driving environments for prototyping some RL algorithm implementations in this beginner centered `up-for-grabs` liveProject.

 ## Agent implementations for  milestones